garrettgman/garrettgman.github.io/foundations.md

 2   | $$f_{2}$$ | =   | $$m_{2}$$ | $$\times$$ | $$a_{2}$$
 3   | $$f_{3}$$ | =   | $$m_{3}$$ | $$\times$$ | $$a_{3}$$

 Data sets provide insights about natural laws in two ways.
 First, they display variation, which reveals how variables within natural laws behave.
-And, second, they display covariation, which reveals how variables within natural laws are related.
+And, second, they display covariation, which reveals how natural laws connect variables.

 ## Variation and variables